Chuz047/CapaTours/README.md

 4. **Start the IIS Express Server** 🚀🌐

-    - Open the software on **Visual Studio 2022** and click on "https" for both MVC and Web API 🖥️
+    - 🖥️ Open the software on **Visual Studio 2022** and click on "https" for both MVC and Web API.

 5. **Access the software in your browser** 🌍🔗